 Scientists are still working through the links of the chain leading back to humans; about 65 million pounds of fish are caught in the Great Lakes each year.
 Dr. Lorena Rios Mendoza, an assistant professor of chemistry at the University of Wisconsin-Superior, said that the bits of plastic have a great capacity to attract persistent pollutants to their surface.
 “Plastics are not just acting as mimic food, but they can also cause physical damage to the organism,” she said.
 She has examined fish guts and found plastic fibers — possibly from the breakdown of synthetic fabrics through clothes washing — that are laden with the chemicals and said she expected to find beads as well.
 The entire food chain in the Great Lakes region appears to be affected.

 “Microplastics are really concerning because so many fish or marine species ingest them,” Wallace said.
 “Especially for human health, it’s something we’re thinking about.
 If we eat those fish that eat those microplastics, what does that mean?” — Dr. Lorena Rios Mendoza

-The plastic pollution problem maybe even worse in the Great Lakes than in the oceans, Rios said.
+Rios said the plastic pollution problem might be even worse in the Great Lakes than in the oceans.
 Her team found that the number of microparticles — which are more harmful to marine life because of their small size — was 24 percent higher in the Great Lakes than in samples they collected in the Southern Atlantic Ocean.